 Ian Grigg, The Effect of Internet Value Transfer Systems on Monetary Policy

 This paper was written in April-June 1996 as primary assessment for Professor Michael Kuczynski's International Financial Systems elective in the London's MBA programme.
+The paper argued that Internet cash issuance would not be a strong force, neither against the tools of monetary policy, nor for its own mercantile purposes.
 As it was a hot topic at the time, and this was only the second paper on the subject, I published it on the web.
-Here is the postscript.